Exhibition Dates: January 12 – April 7, 2019

 Curator: T Robert-Pacini

-During the mid 1950s the ceramics department at Otis Art Institute (then Los Angeles County Art Institute) was a place of artistic vitality and innovative energy.
+During the mid-1950s, the ceramics department at Otis Art Institute (then Los Angeles County Art Institute) was a place of artistic vitality and innovative energy.
 At Otis, Peter Voulkos led a “revolution in clay” by questioning the tradition that ceramic forms must be utilitarian and by creating instead nonfunctional, sculptural works that gave the medium a new freedom of expression.
-Voulkos and other notable artists maintained the momentum of this philosophy in Northern California at U.C.
+Voulkos and other notable artists continued the momentum of this philosophy in Northern California at U.C.
 Berkeley.

-It was due to the influence of renowned ceramist Paul Soldner, who came to Scripps after graduating from Otis and built the Scripps ceramic program into a major center of study.
-Soldner’s leadership of the Scripps program along with the Scripps Ceramic Annual (celebrating its 75th ceramic annual exhibition in January, 2018), were the prime reasons Marer decided to make this generous gift to the college.
+In the mid-1950s, renowned ceramist Paul Soldner came to Scripps after graduating from Otis and built the Scripps ceramic program into a major center of study.
+Soldner’s leadership of the Scripps program along with the Scripps Ceramic Annual (celebrating its 75th ceramic annual exhibition in January, 2019), were the prime reasons Marer decided to make this generous gift to the college.

-This exhibition of more than fifty objects, will include works from the Otis group as well as highlighting many others, including, Laura Andreson, Robert Arneson, Hans Coper, Phil Cornelius, Jun Kaneko, and Jim Melchert.
+This exhibition of more than forty objects, will include works from the Otis group and highlight many others, including, Laura Andreson, Robert Arneson, Hans Coper, Phil Cornelius, Jun Kaneko, and James Melchert.